ghc-proposals/ghc-proposals/proposals/0000-associated-instances.rst

 This proposal directly addresses the issue raised in the Motivation section by allowing class hierarchies to evolve while respecting the 3-version policy:

+The three version policy states that Lib(N), Lib(N+1), and Lib(N+2) must all be compatible, and that it should be possible to support all three versions without warnings and without CPP.
+Here is a sketch for how to do that.
+1. Version Lib(N+1), we add a new superclass to the class, and add an associated instance for it.
+To support version Lib(N-1), Lib(N),and Lib(N+1) simultaneously, just do nothing.
+2. Version Lib(N+3), we deprecate the associated instance.
+   To maintain compatibility for 3 versions, users can use ``hiding instance`` to hide the associated instance, and provide their own instance.
+3. When people have appropriatly migrated, remove the associated instance.

 - **Before this proposal**:
   Splitting a method into its own class would break code,